 Tips for the Ultimate Arizona Road Trip

-- Travel Insurance – It's a toss-up whether or not to buy car insurance.
+- Travel Insurance – It’s a toss-up whether or not to buy car insurance.
+As most car rentals are covered under your personal car insurance.
 We always do because we prefer not to have the hassle of either having to pay or go through our own insurance should we have a fender bender or even a broken windshield.

 - Emergency Road Kit – Check for an emergency road kit in the car, if not, get one at the local Walmart before you drive off into the desert or mountains.